Monte Verità

-Monte Verità (Italian; German 'Berg Wahrheit', meaning "Mount Truth" or "Mountain of Truth") is a 321 metres above sea level high hill and a cultural-historical ensemble in the Swiss canton of Ticino.
-The site is in the municipality of Ascona, about half a kilometre north-west of the old town.
-Monte Verità, located on Lake Maggiore, was a well-known meeting place for the life-reformers (Lebensreform), pacifists, artists, writers and supporters of various alternative movements in the first decades of the 20th century.
-After 1940 the place lost its importance.
+Monte Verità (Italian; German 'Berg Wahrheit', meaning "Mount Truth" or "Mountain of Truth") is a hill standing 321 metres above sea level (1053 feet) and a cultural-historical ensemble in the Swiss canton of Ticino.
+The site is located in the municipality of Ascona, about half a kilometre (500 yards) north-west of the old town.
+Situated on Lake Maggiore, Monte Verità was a well-known meeting place for life-reformers (Lebensreformer), pacifists, artists, writers, and supporters of various alternative movements in the first decades of the 20th century.
+After 1940, the place lost its importance.
 An attempt at a revival in the late 1970s met with very limited success.

-Monte Verità was originally the name of the local "nature healing sanctuary sun sanatorium" (Naturheilstätte Sonnen-Kuranstalt) established on the hill Monte Monescia and can be found for the first time in a brochure published in 1902.
-In the period that followed, the name Monte Verità was also transferred to the entire hill formerly known as Monte Monescia.
+Monte Verità was originally the name of the local "Nature Healing Sanctuary Sun Sanatorium" (in German: Naturheilstätte Sonnen-Kuranstalt) established on the hill Monte Monescia.
+This name first appeared in a brochure published in 1902.
+Shortly afterwards, the sanatorium settlement was renamed "Sanatorium Monte Verità".
+In the period that followed, the name Monte Verità was also transferred to the entire hill, which was formerly known as Monte Monescia.